crolfe/vagrant-OpenMRS/README.md

 -----------------------------------------------
 1. Ensure your computer is plugged in and connected to the Internet :)

-2. Install the current supported version of Java, please refer to [https://wiki.openmrs.org/display/docs/Step+2+-+Install+Java](https://wiki.openmrs.org/display/docs/Step+2+-+Install+Java)

-3. Download and Install the latest VirtualBox: [https://www.virtualbox.org/wiki/Downloads ](https://www.virtualbox.org/wiki/Downloads )
+2. Download and Install the latest VirtualBox: [https://www.virtualbox.org/wiki/Downloads ](https://www.virtualbox.org/wiki/Downloads )

-4. Download and Install the latest Vagrant: [http://www.vagrantup.com/](http://www.vagrantup.com/)
+3. Download and Install the latest Vagrant: [http://www.vagrantup.com/](http://www.vagrantup.com/)

-5. Go and login to Github: [https://github.com](https://github.com) (If you do not have a Github account, please sign up for Github to login)
+4. Go and login to Github: [https://github.com](https://github.com) (If you do not have a Github account, please sign up for Github to login)

-6. Once you have logged in to Github, go to "Set up Git" in your Github User Interface
+5. Once you have logged in to Github, go to "Set up Git" in your Github User Interface
 	*	Set up Git (image) [http://i.imgur.com/9xFDKnb.png](http://i.imgur.com/9xFDKnb.png)

-7. From there, Download and Install Git (or go to[ http://git-scm.com/downloads](http://git-scm.com/downloads))
+6. From there, Download and Install Git (or go to[ http://git-scm.com/downloads](http://git-scm.com/downloads))

-8. Go to [https://github.com/OpenMRS-Australia/openmrs-vagrant.git](https://github.com/OpenMRS-Australia/openmrs-vagrant.git) and press the Fork button (which you will find at the top right hand side of your screen)
+7. Go to [https://github.com/OpenMRS-Australia/openmrs-vagrant.git](https://github.com/OpenMRS-Australia/openmrs-vagrant.git) and press the Fork button (which you will find at the top right hand side of your screen)

-9. Clone this repository at the *command line* (or at Git Shell if you cannot use Git commands in the command line.
+8. Clone this repository at the *command line* (or at Git Shell if you cannot use Git commands in the command line.
 Go to *terminal* if using a Mac) ```git clone https://github.com/your_github_username/openmrs-vagrant.git```  **OR** go to [https://github.com](https://github.com), login to your account, go for your repositories, click **openmrs-vagrant** and click the "**Clone in Desktop**" button on the right hand side of the page
 	*	Github openmrs-vagrant cloning (image): [http://i.imgur.com/YrFlHMa.png](http://i.imgur.com/YrFlHMa.png)

-10. Open the command line and head to the ```vagrant-OpenMRS``` directory (this can  be found in the ```Github``` directory)
+9. Open the command line and head to the ```vagrant-OpenMRS``` directory (this can  be found in the ```Github``` directory)

-11. Type ```vagrant up```
+10. Type ```vagrant up```
 	*	vagrant up (image): [http://i.imgur.com/F6xM8gI.png](http://i.imgur.com/F6xM8gI.png)
 	*	vagrant up finished (image): [http://i.imgur.com/scymAAR.png](http://i.imgur.com/scymAAR.png)

-12. Allow time (+/- 20 minutes) for the base image and packages to download and install.
+11. Allow time (+/- 20 minutes) for the base image and packages to download and install.
 It may look like it has hung or stopped working at times, but that's just part of the process - be patient!

-13. You might see errors on the last step, but that's OK.
+12. You might see errors on the last step, but that's OK.
 I plan on fixing this though! [http://i.imgur.com/xwsi5Vk.png](http://i.imgur.com/xwsi5Vk.png)

-14. Connect to the box:
+13. Connect to the box:
 	*	Linux or OS X type this to connect to the box: ```vagrant ssh```

 	*  Windows, you will need an ssh client like Putty: [http://www.putty.org/](http://www.putty.org/)